YellowJacketLinux/GCC-Bootstrap/README.md

 `/opt/gcc-bootstrap`.

-In this case, I will not to attempt to compile the `hello.adb` program after the build because the test suite will test that it works in the LFS 12.2 host it is built in.
+In this case, I will not to attempt to compile the `hello.adb` program after the build because the test suite will have tested that it works in the LFS 12.2 host it is built in.

 Once built and installed, the `/opt/gcc-prebootstrap` directory can be deleted.
+The `/etc/ld.so.conf.d/gcc-prebootstrap.conf` file gets renamed to `/etc/ld.so.conf.d/gcc-bootstrap.conf` and the path inside changed to `/opt/gcc-preboostrap/lib` re-running `ldconfig` to update the library linker.

 Step Three: Build Ada and D enabled GCC 14.2.0 with `/usr` prefix
 -----------------------------------------------------------------